move-elevator/me_shortlink/README.md

 1. the best way to manage the shortlink is to create a sysfolder and put all your records into it
 2. add new shortlink record
+3. select the language of the shortlink, its only important for internal links
-3. you can link the record to an internal or external page
+4. you can link the record to an internal or external page
-4. save
+5. save
-5. enter www.your-domain.com/yourshortlink
+6. enter www.your-domain.com/yourshortlink
-6. you will redirected to your specified target
+7. you will redirected to your specified target

 ## Contact
 * typo3@move-elevator.de